mffg1993/scientific-plotting-guide/Mathematica/README.md

 This folder contains Mathematica notebooks and scripts to help you generate publication-quality scientific figures using the Wolfram Mathematica environment.

+All templates follow the visual and accessibility guidelines described in the main [Fast Guide to Scientific Figures](../FastGuideToScientificFigures.md).

+---

 ## 📄 Contents

 | File / Sub-folder | Description |